repowise vs DeepWiki: Self-Hosted Codebase Docs That Stay Fresh

 The Rise of AI-Generated Codebase Documentation

-This shift is transformative for onboarding and maintenance.
+This shift has real value for onboarding and maintenance.
 Instead of reading 10,000 lines of code to understand a legacy service, an engineer can read a three-paragraph summary that stays in sync with the latest commit.
-But as we move from simple "code explanation" to "codebase intelligence," the depth of the data matters just as much as the quality of the LLM.
+As tools move from simple "code explanation" to "codebase intelligence," the depth of the underlying data matters as much as the quality of the LLM.

 What DeepWiki Does Well

-DeepWiki has carved out a niche by focusing on the "Wiki-fication" of codebases.
+DeepWiki focuses on the "Wiki-fication" of codebases.
 It provides a clean, searchable interface that sits on top of your repositories.

 AI-Generated Wiki Pages